YiLimath/YiLimath.github.io/_pages/agent-system/birational-geometry-agent.md

 workflow.
 Solid navy arrows show control, dashed teal arrows show evidence or repair feedback, and red arrows show a correctness or admission gate.*

-> **Status of this page.** This is a domain-specific architecture sketch.
-It is
+> **Status of this page.** This is a domain-specific research architecture and
-> not a claim that Danus, Rethlas, or any current system already implements the
+> a long-term implementation target.
+It is not a claim that Danus, Rethlas, or
+> any current system already implements the complete birational-geometry
-> complete birational-geometry workflow shown here.
+> workflow shown here.

+The objective is not only to build an assistant that explains known mathematics, but to build a system that can eventually solve selected real birational-geometry problems.
+A successful solution must include a precise statement, a dependency-complete argument, checked hypotheses, and enough provenance for a mathematician to inspect and challenge it.

-The central idea is that birational geometry should not be represented as a single linear “question → proof” pipeline.
-A research episode often changes
-representation: a pair may be replaced by a log-smooth model, a divisor may be restricted by adjunction, or a fibration may expose a lower-dimensional base.
+The central architectural idea is that birational geometry should not be represented as a single linear “question → proof” pipeline.
+A research episode often changes representation: a pair may be replaced by a log-smooth model, a divisor may be restricted by adjunction, or a fibration may expose a lower-dimensional base.
 The agent must preserve those changes as explicit, typed obligations rather than hiding them inside a long conversation.